-This How to Guide was provided to Upcycle My Stuff by Penelope Quinn of Crafty Girl Life Hacks.
+This How to Guide for making a geometric plant hanger out of straws was provided to Upcycle My Stuff by Penelope Quinn of Crafty Girl Life Hacks.

-They are super simple to make, only need a few materials and can be made in a few hours!
+This is a fun project with just a few simple steps.
+The best part is these planters are made with simple materials and can be completed in a few hours!
 The challenge is putting them together.

 While there is no right or wrong way to do this, you may find that you need to thread your wire through a few times to make it secure.
-There are limitless designs you can do, so get creative with different sized straws and patterns.
+With the geometric shapes there are there are limitless designs you can do, so get creative with different sized straws and patterns.
+This is a great way to add a pop of color to your home decor.

 TIP: Make mini geometric plant hangers for your air plants or as decorations for the Christmas tree.